p2-inc/phasetwo-docs/blog/2023-07-07-dedicated-launch.md

 ### What is Phase Two again?

 Phase Two helps SaaS builders accelerate time-to-market and enterprise adoption with powerful SSO, identity and user management features.
-To that end, Phase Two has created an enhanced distribution of [Keycloak](https://www.keycloak.org/) that bundles several essential open source extensions for modern SaaS use cases.
+To that end, Phase Two has created an enhanced distribution of [Keycloak](https://www.keycloak.org/) that bundles several essential [open source extensions](https://github.com/p2-inc) for modern SaaS use cases.
 We support hosted and on-prem customers for a variety of use cases.

 ### Why dedicated?

 Dedicated clusters allow us to provide compute, network and storage isolation for customer workloads, and to easily deploy in the region where customer's users are.
 With dedicated clusters, we can guarantee an [SLA](docs/sla) that meets customer's needs with no resource contention from other customers.

+Furthermore, it allows us to support customer-provided domain names, and access to monitoring and management capabilities not available in the shared clusters.

 ### How did you do it?

 We built out our dedicated cluster offering using the best-of-breed open source tools and managed services.

-The core consists of Kubernetes clusters in each supported AWS and GCP region.
+The core consists of Kubernetes clusters in each [supported AWS and GCP region](/docs/self-service/dedicated-clusters#regions).
 New dedicated clusters are provisioned instantly using FluxCD, a continuous delivery solution that gives us the history and auditability of git.
 Monitoring and alerting is done using Prometheus, Grafana, and a suite of external services that give us a complete view of cluster health.

 The database tier uses a managed CockroachDB service provided by [Cockroach Labs](https://www.cockroachlabs.com/).
 Phase Two is the only provider that is capable of hosting the current Keycloak distribution (the "legacy" store) using CockroachDB.
 Working with Cockroach Labs gives us the expertise and reliability from hosting thousands of customer clusters at massive scale.